 This module provides the opportunity for you to develop the knowledge and skills required to design ethical and feasible research projects relevant to your practice, role or academic studies.
 You will also explore the different aspects involved when designing a research proposal.
-Assessment will involve producing one piece of coursework (worth 100% of module marks), in the form of a research proposal which addresses a particular practice need within your clinical area.
+Assessment will involve producing one piece of coursework, in the form of a research proposal which addresses a particular practice need within your clinical area.

 Project (Health Related)

-This module involves the development of a working proposal, which may or may not be related to your place of work, facilitated with learning materials and procedural guidance made available electronically.
-In addition you will be required to attend regular meetings with a named supervisor, who will be either a subject specialist or researcher in the field.
-You will be assessed through submission of coursework in the form of a project (worth 100% of module marks).
+This module provides the opportunity to develop a working project proposal facilitated with learning materials and procedural guidance made available electronically.
+In addition you will attend lectures and have access to supervision with a subject specialist or researcher in the field.
+You will be assessed through submission of coursework in the form of a project.